webclinic017/edgedb/docs/resources/guides/tutorials/graphql_apis_with_strawberry.rst

 Initialize the database
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now, let's initialize an Gel project.
+Now, let's initialize a Gel project.
 From the project's root directory:

 .. code-block:: bash